wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 // Create a new activation with given device name and activation code powerAuthSDK.createActivation(deviceName, activationCode, new ICreateActivationListener() {
     @Override
-    public void onActivationCreateSucceed(String fingerprint) {
+    public void onActivationCreateSucceed(CreateActivationResult result) {
+        final String fingerprint = result.getActivationFingerprint();
         // No error occurred, proceed to credentials entry (PIN prompt, Enable "Fingerprint Authentication" switch, ...) and commit
-        // The 'fingerprint' value represents the device public key - it may be used as visual confirmation }
+        // The 'fingerprint' value represents the combination of device and server public keys - it may be used as visual confirmation
+    }

     @Override